Self-publishing can be very cheap. In fact, many writers choose to take the self-publishing route because of a severely limited budget.

 It can also be expensive.
 You probably don’t want to publish a low-quality book.
 Let’s be honest, no one reads those.
 Or if someone does, they would bin it after reading a chapter or two.
 You don’t have to be a great writer to recognise bad writing.

+A high-quality book will require, formatting, marketing, proofreaders and other services.
 The bills can add up to thousands of pounds.

 Some things you can save money on, others you simply shouldn’t.
 However, if you’re on a shoestring budget, you could consider saving on editing.

 Check out our guide on how much it costs to self-publish a book, which looks at other self-publishing factors you need to consider.

 Not to say you don’t need an editor.
 Poor editing is the fastest way to give the impression the book was written by an amateur.
 But who is your editor will make a massive impact on your final budget.

 Here are our seven money-saving ways to get your manuscript edited.